 Sensemaking is actively trying to figure out how the world works (science) or how to design solutions to problems (engineering).
 Students do science and engineering through the science and engineering practices.
 Engaging in these practices necessitates that students be part of a learning community to be able to share ideas, evaluate competing ideas, give and receive critique, and reach consensus.
 Whether this community of learners is made up of classmates or family members, students and adults build and refine science and engineering knowledge together.

 The image at right is the fossil of a catfish that lived more than 40 million years ago.
-Maybe even more incredible than finding a 40 million-year-old fossil catfish is finding that catfish in the middle of a desert!
+Maybe even more incredible than finding a 40 million-year-old catfish fossil is finding that fossil in the middle of a desert!

 In today's task, Why are there fish in the desert?, students and their families read the NSTA e-Book Thinking Like a Scientist: Fish Out of Water, which engages them in science and engineering practices and the use of patterns as a thinking tool (crosscutting concept) to figure out science ideas about Earth's changing landscape over time.